 Remembering the 1918 Influenza Pandemic

-The Fall of 1918 was a tumultuous time around the world, in Ontario and for the Sisters of Providence.
-The First World War wasn’t over yet, but soldiers were starting to arrive home from Europe bringing with them an unwelcome guest – the Spanish Influenza.
+The Fall of 1918 was a tumultuous time as the First World War wasn’t over yet, but soldiers were starting to arrive home from Europe bringing with them an unwelcome guest – the Spanish Influenza.
 In Ontario alone, there were 300,000 cases of the flu and approximately 10,000 people died.
 The majority of those who died were previously healthy adults between the ages of 20 and 40.

 The worst wave of Influenza in Ontario was from mid-October to mid-November 1918.
 Many school boards closed schools and churches canceled masses.
-According to the annals of Maryvale Abbey in Glen Nevis, “Owing to the epidemic of Spanish Influenza through parts of the country it was deemed advisable by the school board to close the classes to day pupils [in mid-October].
-The boarders continued their classes as usual.”
-In Glen Nevis, Maryvale Abbey reopened on November 11th and the elementary school reopened a week later.
 In Prescott, schools were closed on October 16th and didn’t reopen until November 11th.
-According to the annals of St. Mark’s Convent in Prescott “the churches as well as the schools are closed which makes the trial doubly hard without the consolations of Religion…The church was opened on Nov.
+According to the Annals of St. Mark’s Convent in Prescott “the churches as well as the schools are closed which makes the trial doubly hard without the consolations of Religion…The church was opened on Nov.
 10th.”